schedule and where to watch on TV

 Saturday May 8

-The Formula 1 Spanish Grand Prix will begin on Friday, May 7 and end on Sunday, May 9, the day on which the fourth race of the year and of this championship will take place.
+The Formula 1 Spanish Grand Prix begins on Friday May 7 and ends on Sunday May 9, the day on which the fourth race of the year and of this championship will take place.